 Marble Maha Vinayaka (today partly destroyed)

-In Sri Lanka, the oldest image of Ganesh is found in the Kantak Chaitya in Mihintale dated to 1st century BC.
+In Sri Lanka, the oldest image of Ganesh is found in the Kantak Chaitya in Mihintale dating to the 1st century BC.
 The Ganesh idol at Subrahmanyam temple in Katargama town is still worshipped.
 People from all religions other than Hinduism also visit this temple, for this Ganesh is believed to grant the wishes of his devotees.

-There is evidence of Ganesh worship in Latin America and Europe also.
+There is evidence of Ganesh's worship in Latin America and Europe also.

-In India Ganesh is invoked at the very beginning of a multitude of occasions, in everyday prayer, before entering into a new home, before inaugurating an office, building, shop, before starting a journey, a business venture, before taking an examination, in invitations for weddings, before starting auspicious ceremonies like marriage, thread ceremony and other various occasions.
+In India, Ganesh is invoked at the very beginning of a multitude of occasions, in everyday prayer, before entering into a new home, before inaugurating an office, building, or shop, before starting a journey, a business venture, before taking an examination, in invitations for weddings, before starting auspicious ceremonies like marriage, thread ceremony and other various occasions.

 Fear of the unknown is the most basic of human emotions that affects all, irrespective of country or religion.
-Ganesh helps one to cope with fear and anxiety; hence he is present in different cultures; guiding people through ambivalence, bringing clarity and a fresh perspective.
+Ganesh helps one to cope with fear and anxiety; hence he is present in different cultures; guiding people through ambivalence, and bringing clarity and a fresh perspective.

 Who is Ganesh?

 Apart from stirring the devotee’s soul, Ganesh has seeped into our cultural conscience completely.
 The devotees worship, and the thinkers think.
 There are those who represent him in art and literature.
 Anthropologists, artists, historians, indologists, linguists, philosophers, sociologists, musicians, dancers, filmmakers and devotees of Ganesh all have been exploring this question and have been answering it in their own way.
 It is in this quest, the creative outpourings of this enormously popular deity that have brought in numerous products covering almost all aspects of our lives.
 The physical, spiritual and mythological representation of Ganesh offers more iconographic variations than does that of any other Indian deity.
 Ganesh embodies enormous popularity that transcends sectarian and territorial limits.

 It is in answer to this question that the following pages are addressed.
 A brief exploration of Ganesh’s significance, his representations, and his omnipresence in the multiple media is what will be presented in the following pages.